 What is pet insurance?

 Pet insurance is designed to help cover unexpected vet bills when your dog has an accident or illness.
 Here’s how it works.

 Let’s say your Labrador suffers a broken leg.
-You can take them to any licensed veterinarian for treatment and pay the resulting bill out of your own pocket.
-You can then file a claim with your pet insurance provider, who will reimburse you a percentage of the veterinary bill.
+You can take them to any licensed veterinarian nationwide for treatment and pay the resulting bill out of your own pocket.
+You can then file a claim with your pet health insurance provider, who will reimburse you a percentage of the veterinary bill.

 What does pet insurance cover?